Medicine Through TimeKey Facts

 Use of statistics: Pioneered use of data to prove public health arguments.
 Her "coxcomb" diagrams showed death causes at a glance.

-Limitations: She believed in miasma theory (wrong about cause).
+Limitations: She believed in miasma theory (the idea that disease was caused by bad air from rotting matter, not germs).
 But her emphasis on cleanliness still worked — even without knowing about germs!

 Keep building this topic